 I do not think that it is any big secret that those of us who are economically disadvantaged can suffer from feelings of worthlessness and substantially higher rates of dropouts.

 The socioeconomic and immigrant status also play a part in bullying, according to the HBSC data on children from Europe and North America.
 In fact, in these regions, socioeconomic status – based on parents’ wealth, occupation, and education level – is the most likely predictor of bullying in school: two out of five poor youth are negatively impacted.
 This compares to one-quarter of teens from wealthier families.

-Being poor is associated with a low social status, and bullying is all about picking on others you perceive as having a low social status.
+Being poor is associated with low social status, and bullying is all about picking on others you perceive as having a low social status.
 So kids living in poverty or those who are less well-off than their peers can find themselves the target of bullying.
 Their lack of resources may also set them apart from peers because their clothing is less fashionable, and because they have no money to go out on the weekends.

 Family issues such as coming from a single-parent household.
 This is a particularly urgent issue in the black community because of the 74% rate of fatherless families.
 Thus a large percentage of the Black community classifies as economically disadvantaged.
-Having a parent who is incarcerated or one who is uninvolved in the family or coming from a foster care situation can also become the subject of a bullies taunting.
+Having a parent who is incarcerated or one who is uninvolved in the family or coming from a foster care situation can also become the subject of bullies taunting.
 Bullies tend to attack those areas where they know it hurts the most, and so kids from these situations tend to be taunted about their predicament even though the kids do not have any way to change the situation.